Rana Said*, Basel Arafat, Tawfiq Arafat and Eyad Mallah Pages 1 - 13 ( 13 )

-Results: The assay found to be linear with R¬2 > 0.998, the limits of quantification for AML, VAL and HCTZ were 0.2, 50.0 and 2.0 ng/mL respectively.
+Results: The assay was found to be linear with R-2 > 0.998, and the limits of quantification for AML, VAL and HCTZ were 0.2, 50.0 and 2.0 ng/mL, respectively.
 The analytes were found to be stable in plasma samples over short and long term storage.

-The developed method is rapid with a run time of 3.5 min and cost effective since simple sample preparation method is adopted.
-The developed method was successfully applied for bioequivalence study determination of AML, VAL, and HCTZ in human plasma after administration of fixed-dose combination tablet of (10/160/25 mg).
-Pharmacokinetic parameters (Cmax and AUC0-72) for AML and (Cmax, AUC0-t, AUC0-∞) for VAL and HCTZ was used for bioequivalence assessment.
-These were determined by using non-compartmental analysis from concentration data.
-Conclusion: The result showed 90% confidence intervals (obtained by ANOVA) were within the predefined ranges.
-As consequence, this method can be successfully applied for measuring and quantifying large number of samples.
+The developed method is rapid with a run time of 3.5 min and cost-effective since the simple sample preparation method is adopted.
+This method was successfully applied for the bioequivalence study of AML, VAL, and HCTZ in human plasma after administration of the fixed-dose combination tablet of (10/160/25 mg).
+Pharmacokinetic parameters (Cmax and AUC0-72) for AML and (Cmax, AUC0-t, AUC0-∞) for VAL and HCTZ were used for bioequivalence assessment.
+These were determined by noncompartmental analysis of concentration data.
+Conclusion: The result showed 90% confidence intervals (obtained by ANOVA) which were within the predefined ranges.
+As a consequence, this method can be successfully applied for measuring and quantifying a large number of samples.